CapaFenLisesi/Intro-to-computer-science/README.md

   - Real time face recognition on the airports

+### Excercise (15 mins)
+You are given an array of numbers: `[32, 16, 13, 9, 1, 99, 34, 64]`.
+In how many ways we can sort its elements?
+We are not interested here in using any programming language, just plain English.

 ### Why do we need (better) algorithms?
   - drives innovation - new algorithm may create a new business opportunity - [Blackford Analysis Ltd](http://www.research-innovation.ed.ac.uk/Entrepreneurs/Enterprise-showcase/Blackford-Analysis-Ltd)
   - there are a lot of problems that still need to be solved, so chellange and fun
   - computers are stupid, so they need exact instructions
   - helps improve the performance - competition!
 [Matrix multiplication algorithm](https://en.wikipedia.org/wiki/Matrix_multiplication_algorithm)

-### Excercise (15 mins)
-You are given an array of numbers: `[32, 16, 13, 9, 1, 99, 34, 64]`.
-In how many ways we can sort its elements?
-We are not interested here in using any programming language, just plain English.
+### When algorithms go wrong

+  - Pokemon app
+  - appending the DOM

 ### What are characteristics of a good algorithm?
   - efficient (speed and space)